 A Retroactive Monument for a Chimerical City

-A Retroactive Monument for a Chimerical City is a ready-made statue of a Grecian-robed woman, painted in gold, and placed on on a red carpet and surrounded with red-velvet-covered benches.
-The scene created was intended as a satirical comment on the pervasive public recollection of Beirut?s ?golden age? in the 1960s.
-The rented sculpture was vandalised by a man who jusdged it very provocative facing the mosque as the bachante was showing a women’s body.
+A Retroactive Monument for a Chimerical City is a ready-made statue of a Grecian-robed woman, painted in gold, and placed on a red carpet and surrounded with red velvet-covered benches.
+The scene created was intended as a satirical comment on the pervasive public recollection of Beirut’s “golden age” in the 1960s.
+The rented sculpture was vandalised by a man who judged it as too provocative to be situated facing the mosque, as the bacchant was showing a woman’s body.
 It was taken down into pieces.